AlexanderHoff1996/PyBackup/README.md

 1. Path to the PyBackup.py file.
 2. Path to the directory you want to backup (can have subdirectories).
 3. Where to backup to.
 4. Which mode to use.
-Default is 1 (Copy).
+Default is Copy.

 Paths should be absolute, and inside quotation marks ("").